wbcbz7/AWEGUS/jawegus/BUGS.md

 ## Application-specific

 * GUSPlay applications almost always work fine, with minor whining if samples are not looped properly
+* ..same for MIDAS 0.40a, albeit didn't tested it much
 * Impulse Tracker - one-shot samples are cut after first tick, volume bars are broken
 * Scream Tracker 3.x, Second Reality, Unreal/Future Crew (version 1.1 with GUS support) - ~~corrupted samples at 2nd and further module load~~ fine except for minor ultraclick bugs (see below)
   * ~~ST3: load AWEGUS, run ST3, then load any module - plays fine; then, exit from the tracker, run ST3 again - can't detect GUS. running ULTRINIT then running ST3 again didn't help~~